magdalenagola/virtual-stylist/README.md

 ## Run <a name = "run"></a>

-To Run our application simply type that commands in termial:
+To Run our application simply type following commands in termial:
 ```
   mvn package
 ```